paulfranceschi/philosophy_and_concepts/content/pages/sleeping-beauty.md

 ## The Urn Analogy:
 I suggest that the standard urn analogy used in both the halfer and thirder arguments is insufficient.
 I argue that the Sleeping Beauty problem is more accurately represented by the hyper-entanglement urn.
 This is because, in the case of Tails, the awakenings on Monday and Tuesday are inseparable, much like the hyper-entangled balls.
 This insight leads to a new way of conceptualizing the problem.

-## The Hyper-Entanglement Urn:
-I begin by introducing a thought experiment involving an urn containing red and green balls.
-Some red balls are hyper-entangled with green balls, meaning that removing a red ball also removes its entangled green counterpart, and vice versa.
-This urn serves as an analogy for understanding the Sleeping Beauty problem, highlighting the unique properties of hyper-entangled objects.

 ## Consequences of the Analogy with the Hyper-Entanglement Urn:
 The paper explores the implications of this new analogy.
 It suggests that considering the balls as either individual colors or as hyper-entangled objects (pairs) leads to different probabilities.
 This distinction mirrors the halfer and thirder perspectives but within a unified framework.
 I show that depending on whether we focus on the color or the object nature of the balls, we arrive at different probabilities for drawing a red (or green) ball, which parallels the probabilities of waking on Monday or Tuesday in the Sleeping Beauty problem.